Island Song

 The Album

-We’re currently recording the ISLAND SONG studio cast album starring Jeremy Jordan, Jackie Burns, Kimiko Glenn, Lilli Cooper, and Troy Iwata, with a bonus track by Natalie Weiss!
-Check back here at the beginning of September to download the entire album for free.
-In the meantime, get a sneak preview on the music player on the right!
+Check out the ISLAND SONG studio cast album starring Jeremy Jordan, Jackie Burns, Kimiko Glenn, Lilli Cooper, and Troy Iwata, with a bonus track by Natalie Weiss!
+It’s available for free right here (see above) and on Spotify and other streaming platforms.

-In addition to the standard 5-person version of the show, we also have an expanded 10-19-person version available for larger groups.
-Both versions are extremely flexible in terms of production design and can be simple or involved as your company desires.
+In addition to the small-cast 5-person version of the show (as featured on the album), we also have a 8-12-person medium cast version and a 13+ version for larger groups.
+All versions are extremely flexible in terms of production design and can be simple or involved as your company desires.
+Moreover, each version comes with a High-School friendly adaptation, offering alternatives to the more adult content.

 Synopsis